she/they

 • Theoretically you could download the .rpm file which quite a few developers provide on and install it on Tumbleweed too?
 But I am not 100% sure about that so please correct me about that if I’m wrong.

 I don’t think security wise there’s much of a difference between running random software directly or via distrobox.
 Note that distrobox mounts your entire home directory into its containers, which removes any security benefit that containers could theoretically bring.
-In either case you either need to audit the software yourself or you need to trust whoever you’re downloading the software from.
+In both cases you either need to audit the software yourself or you need to trust whoever you’re downloading the software from.

 Out of the third party repositories you mentioned, I would personally consider Nixpkgs the most trustworthy because package specs are actually code reviewed, unlike the AUR into which anyone can publish packages with zero oversight.
 That doesn’t mean it’s impossible for Nixpkgs to end up with malware in it, but the AUR sets a low bar.
 Using Nix (not NixOS) is also not actually that hard, you can just run nix-env -iA nixpkgs.yazi and it does exactly what you would expect, even if NixOS users would scoff at the “imperativity”.